open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.AspNetCore/README.md

 ## Enable AspNetCore Instrumentation

-OpenTelemetry.Instrumentation.AspNetCore must be enabled by using the extension method `AddAspNetCoreInstrumentation`.
-It is recommended to be done in the `ConfigureServices` method of your ASP.NET Core `Startup.cs`, as shown below.
+OpenTelemetry.Instrumentation.AspNetCore must be enabled at application startup, typically in the `ConfigureServices` method of your ASP.NET Core application's `Startup.cs` class, as shown below.

 ```csharp
 services.AddOpenTelemetryTracerProvider(